lambdamu/faq/README.md

 * Resource bundle in French / English
 * Support for locale change request

-Note that there is an interpolation [bug](https://github.com/spring-projects/spring-boot/issues/3071) when using Spring's resource bundle with Hibernate's validator.

 #### Front-end

 * Interface available in French / English